m4ld3r/NickMalder073/README.md

 - My name is Baturin Nilita and I'm beginner DevOPS from Krasnodar, Russia

-- :telescope: I’m studing in KubSU University on Faculty of Mathematics and learning DevOps and DevSecOps
+- :telescope: I’m studing in KubSU University on faculty of Physics and learning DevOps and DevSecOps

 - :zap: In my free time, I solve problems on CleenCodeGame, Hackerrank, Leetcode, https://programming-challenges.jeremyjaydan.dev/ and read SF.